 - Find out why you have a craving for that chocolate bar and if it is really to enjoy just one piece.
 If it is because a coworker snapped at you or you had an argument with a partner, maybe the craving is to soothe those feelings.
 Instead of indulging in the candy, step away from the situation and go for a 10-minute walk.

 - Start adding sweet vegetables, such as yams, sweet potatoes and carrots, to your diet.
 The addition of these vegetables will help curb cravings because of their natural sugar.

 - Have fresh fruit ready when it is time to combat the sweet cravings.
 Keep trail mix and apples available in the glove compartment of the car or in a handbag, opting for them instead of stopping at a convenience store to get a quick fix of sugar.
-Store some healthy snacks in the office refrigerator for late-morning and afternoon cravings.

 - Try not to keep sugary foods in the house.
 At restaurants, order only one dessert and enjoy it—the act of eating dessert in public creates accountability.

 *Editor’s Note: While colloquially and culturally, an “addiction to sugar” is used to describe the behaviors and experienced in this article, strictly and clinically speaking, cravings and overconsumption of sugary foods, while they may be a health risk, are better described as habits, or a bad habit, as sugar cravings usually don’t meet the necessary criteria for a clinical diagnosis of addiction.